 - Posted information on the Santa Fe MPO website - Posted updates on social media, including Facebook, Instagram, Twitter, LinkedIn, and Nextdoor - Conducted online survey available in English and Spanish and as a hardcopy (661 responses) - Collected public input on an online interactive map: https://publicinput.santafempo.org/ - Emailed 90+ stakeholders from the public, private, education, healthcare, and non-profit sectors, and neighborhood associations requesting they share the survey link and public meeting information with their networks COMMENT THEMES Santa Feans have a lot to say!
-Word cloud generated from the survey link and public meeting santa from the survey link and public me - Used print media ads, bus and train posters, and 1⁄4 page flyers with stakeholders and at public spaces to invite the public to participate in the online survey and open house - Set up a table to advertise the public open house and survey at the Southside Farmer's Market, Villa Therese free clinic, Southside Library, and South Capital Rail Runner Station - Held an open house on October 24, 2019, at Presbyterian Medical Center, from 5:30 PM to 7:30 PM (14 attendees)
+Word cloud generated from the survey link and public meeting santa feans have a lot to say!
+Word cloud generated from the survey link and public meeting santa feans have a lot to say!
+Word cloud generated from the survey link and public meeting santa feans have a lot to say!
+Word cloud generated from the survey link and public meeting santa feans have a lot to say!
+Word cloud generated from the survey link and public meeting santa feans have a lot to say! - Used print media ads, bus and train posters, and 1⁄4 page flyers with stakeholders and at public spaces to invite the public to participate in the online survey and open house - Set up a table to advertise the public open house and survey at the Southside Farmer's Market, Villa Therese free clinic, Southside Library, and South Capital Rail Runner Station - Held an open house on October 24, 2019, at Presbyterian Medical Center, from 5:30 PM to 7:30 PM (14 attendees)